ibm3650/asncpp/README.md

 - [ ] Add support of std::visit analog on sets/sequences/sequence of/sets of/choice/asn1_basic
 - [ ] Add tests for all exceptions
 - [ ] Realize deprecated VideotexString/GraphicString/GeneralString/T61String
 - [ ] Make encode const, and fields mutable.
 It will allow to change fields after encoding.
 Skip encoding if data encoded and not modified

-Integer type:
+- [ ] Separate interface for service derived classes encode_children/decode_chidlren
+- [ ] Add check in asn1_basic::append_child for constructed types.
+Is type of child allowed for this type Integer type:

 - [ ] Add tests for `to_string`
 - [ ] Add tests for overflow case